P0420 Code: Catalyst System Efficiency Below Threshold (Bank 1)

 Symptoms you might notice

-• Possible rotten egg smell from the exhaust
+- Faint rotten egg smell from the exhaust in some cases

 Can you still drive?